CodeIgniter

-CodeIgniter is an open-source software rapid development web framework, for use in building dynamic web sites with PHP.
+CodeIgniter is a free and open-source software rapid web development framework, for use in building dynamic web sites with PHP.

 Popularity

 CodeIgniter is loosely based on the popular model–view–controller (MVC) development pattern.
 While controller classes are a necessary part of development under CodeIgniter, models and views are optional.
 CodeIgniter can be also modified to use Hierarchical Model View Controller (HMVC) which allows the developers to maintain modular grouping of Controller, Models and View arranged in a sub-directory format.

 CodeIgniter is most often noted for its speed when compared to other PHP frameworks.
 In a critical take on PHP frameworks in general, PHP creator Rasmus Lerdorf spoke at frOSCon in August 2008, noting that he liked CodeIgniter "because it is faster, lighter and the least like a framework."

 Source code and license

 CodeIgniter's source code is maintained at GitHub, and as of the preview version 3.0rc, is certified open source software licensed with the MIT License.
 Versions of CodeIgniter prior to 3.0.0 are licensed under a proprietary Apache/BSD-style open source license.

 A 2011 decision to switch licensing to the Open Software License (OSL) sparked some community controversy, especially about the GPL incompatibility of the new license, to which EllisLab has responded with a series of articles entitled Software License Awareness Week.